Antigua to Leon Bus

 El Tunco, El Salvador: Drama 1

 The beach town of El Tunco was two hours from the EL Salvador border control (11:48am).
 We were given 1.5 hours to chill here, whilst they swapped vans and drivers.
+El Tunco seemed like a cute surfers town, with a nice beach and several cafes.
+We didn’t have much time to explore but this seems like a big base for backpackers in El Salvador.

+Drama 1 of the trip began to unfold.
+Three people had left belongings in the first van that hadn’t been moved to the second van – including clothes on the bus and a phone that someone had left on the seat thinking we were coming back!
 Understandably, they wanted to contact the original driver to retrieve their belongings.
 This heavily delayed our journey time, which was fine, until the driver decided to leave us in a boiling hot bus, with only a few windows open.
 Luckily they all got their things back.
 Finally, we 9 new passengers on board, we left El Tunco at 2pm.

-Lesson 1: Always take your belongings with you when you leave these shuttles.
+Lesson 1: ALWAYS take your belongings with you when you leave these shuttles.
 The big bags are usually fine but all valuables should be kept with you.

 El Salvador to the Honduras Border: Drama 2